mduesterhoeft/approaches-to-api-doc-talk/PITCHME.md

+---?image=presentation/title.png&size=contain%&position=left

+@snap[east headline text-white span-70]
-# Approaches to create a REST API reference
+Approaches to REST API documentation
+@snapend

+@snap[south-east byline text-white]
+Mathias Düsterhöft
+@snapend

 ---?color=#00A551

-### For public APIs there is no way around an API reference
+### _For public APIs there is no way around an API reference_

 ---?color=#0073BF

-### API reference and application code need to be in _sync_
+### _API reference and application code need to be in sync_

 ---

 ## Considered Approaches

-The different approaches are shown in the contexts of a spring boot application.
-See [github repository](https://github.com/mduesterhoeft/approaches-to-api-doc-talk).
+The different approaches are shown in the contexts of a spring boot 🍃 application.

+See github repo - [@fa[github]](https://github.com/mduesterhoeft/approaches-to-api-doc-talk)

 @ul